Please read the general information webpage fully before you fill in the application form.

 You should write clearly, completing all the questions, and cross out questions if they do not apply to you.
 You should provide as much information as possible as this will help us to assess your points accurately.
 If there is not enough space on the form, please continue on a separate sheet.
 If the application form is returned incomplete we may have to contact you again, which will result in a delay in processing your application.
 No offers of accommodation will be made to you during this period.

 Your application will be dealt with in the strictest confidence.
-However, it may be sent to some of the local Registered Providers (Housing Associations and housing partnership organisations) unless you state otherwise at Question 36 of the application form, under "Housing Provider".
-We would strongly advise you to consider Housing Associations when making an application to the council for housing, as their accommodation is increasing across the district.
+However, it may be sent to some of the local Registered Providers (Housing Associations and housing partnership organisations) if nominated to one of their properties.

 How long will it take for my application to be processed?

 Your Housing List application will be acknowledged within one week.
 You will receive a letter confirming your points award within 28 days of it being received at Housing Needs, unless we are awaiting third party information i.e. landlord tenancy checks.

 If you have medical circumstances or a disability which are affected by your current housing, you may have to wait up to eight weeks before the council can give you your total points award.
 You may also have to wait for this period if you have special needs.
 This is because the council may seek opinion from other agencies to assess your entitlement to medical or special needs points.

 If you have stated on your application that your present home is in disrepair, the Council will have to visit you before we can award disrepair points.